AI agents can coordinate beyond human scale

-In this article, we investigate the ability of groups of LLMs to reach consensus about norms for which there is no information supporting one option over another.
-The emergence of consensus is a foundational aspect of social systems, where individual interactions lead to the formation of a unified agreement or shared understanding without the need for a central authority or structure \cite{dyer2009leadership, baronchelli2018emergence}.
-We develop a framework to test if groups of LLMs can reach consensus and use it to analyze a benchmark of proprietary and open-source models.
-We apply insights from previous opinion dynamics research to understand the emergence of consensus in LLM societies, which allows us to measure a majority force that enables consensus in groups of LLMs.
-This majority force is a function of language understanding capabilities of models and group size, where consensus might not emerge beyond a critical size for a given LLM.
-Furthermore, we test if the most capable LLMs are able to reach consensus at scales that go beyond the spontaneous consensus formation of human groups.
+In this article, we investigate the ability of AI agents to form stable groups, coordinating about decisions for which there is no information supporting one option over another.
+The emergence of coordination is a foundational aspect of social systems, where individual interactions lead to the formation of a unified agreement or shared understanding without the need for a central authority or structure~\cite{dyer2009leadership, baronchelli2018emergence}.
+We develop a framework to test if AI agent societies can form stable groups and up to which scale, and use it to analyze a benchmark of proprietary and open-source models.
+By applying insights from statistical physics, we measure a majority force that determines the possibility of coordination in societies of AI agents.
+This majority force is a function of cognitive capabilities of models and of group size, with coordination not emerging beyond a critical size for a given LLM.
+Furthermore, we find that AI agents running some of the most capable LLMs are able to coordinate at scales beyond what human groups typically achieve.